23W-GBAC/NastLenBlog/Fourth_Post.md

 2. Watch your Pet’s Weight: Keeping your pet at a healthy weight is vital.
 Being overweighed is linked to a higher chance of cancer.
 Make sure your pet gets good food, and avoid feeding them an imbalanced diet.

 Know Your Pet's Breed: Different dog and cat breeds can be prone to specific diseases, including cancer.
-Let’s look into the most suspectable breeds to cancer in dogs (Veterinary Referral Associates (https://www.vravet.com/site/blog/2022/03/31/which-dog-breeds-are-prone-to-developing-cancer))
+Let’s look into the most suspectable breeds to cancer in dogs [Veterinary Referral Associates](https://www.vravet.com/site/blog/2022/03/31/which-dog-breeds-are-prone-to-developing-cancer):

 + Golden Retrievers: Face a higher risk of cancer, particularly aggressive types like lymphoma and hemangiosarcoma (cancer of the blood vessels).
 + German Shepherds: admired by dog enthusiasts and trainers for their intelligence and loyalty, unfortunately, have a heightened susceptibility to cancer, particularly hemangiosarcoma (cancer of the blood vessels).